MicahParks/keyfunc/README.md

 Some packages use forks of [github.com/dgrijalva/jwt-go](https://github.com/dgrijalva/jwt-go).
 This package aims to support the most popular use cases of these forks.

-If additional forks are required for your use case, please feel free to open an issue.
+If additional forks are required for your use case, please feel free to open an issue or PR.

 ### Support for [github.com/auth0/go-jwt-middleware](https://github.com/auth0/go-jwt-middleware)
 The [github.com/auth0/go-jwt-middleware](https://github.com/auth0/go-jwt-middleware) package requires